-I am a political ecologist and development geographer with regional interests in South Asia and the United States, empirical interests in water development, and methodological expertise in mixed methods field research.
+I am a political ecologist and development geographer with regional interests in South Asia and the United States.
+My empirical interests are in water-supply development, water infrastructure, wetlands and the politics of environmental change.
+Methodologically, I utilize qualitative and mixed methods approaches, as well as computational techniques and big data analytics.
 I draw primarily on political economy and science and technology studies (STS) frameworks to examine the links between technological and environmental change, the politics of water-supply development, and the livelihoods of farmers and other natural-resource dependent people.
 In my research, I collaborate with engineers, physical scientists and economists to examine the articulation of these processes with market-based natural resource governance reforms.

 If you are a prospective graduate student who is interested in these topics and our program, please contact me.